kubecost/docs/install-and-configure/advanced-configuration/eks-optimized/amp-with-remote-write.md

 ```
 {% endcode %}

-#### Step 2: Set up IRSA to allow Kubecost and Prometheus to read & write metrics from Amazon Managed Service for Prometheus
+2. Set up IRSA to allow Kubecost and Prometheus to read & write metrics from Amazon Managed Service for Prometheus by running the following commands:

-These following commands help to automate the following tasks:

-* Create an IAM role with the AWS-managed IAM policy and trusted policy for the following service accounts: `kubecost-cost-analyzer-amp`, `kubecost-prometheus-server-amp`.
-* Modify current K8s service accounts with annotation to attach a new IAM role.

-Run the following command in your workspace:

 {% code overflow="wrap" %}
 ```bash